phnmnl/workflow-demo/README.md

   <img src="http://i64.tinypic.com/2mo4bat.png" width="750"/>
 </p>

 To push the resulting image to GitHub, add another build step, but this time select the *"Push image"*.
-Then, specify the *"Name of the image to push"*, that is *<dockerhub-user>/servicename*, and the *"Docker registry URL"*: https://index.docker.io/v1/.
-Off course, you need to provide the credentials for the *<dockerhub-user>* that you specified.
+Then, specify the *"Name of the image to push"*, that is *dockerhub-user/servicename*, and the *"Docker registry URL"*: https://index.docker.io/v1/.
+You need to provide the credentials for the *dockerhub-user* that you specified.
 In order to do that click on "Add", next to *"Registry credentials"*, fill up the form that will show up, and finally select the credentials that you just created.

 <p align="center">
   <img src="http://i67.tinypic.com/2nja42e.png" width="750"/>